Rubiksman78/MonikA.I/README.md

 ## :loudspeaker: Usage

+Because of the high usage of Machine Learning algorithms, the inference can be quite long on CPU so it is advised to have a functional GPU for a better experience.

 To use it, you can launch the script `combined_server.py` that will automatically launch a server with chatbot and emotion recognitions models, it will also launch the game and initialize the client/server connection.

 Don't launch the game independently, it will cause conflicts with the process that will automatically launch the game in the main.